remix-run/remix/docs/api/conventions.md

 - **`app/routes/*.{js,jsx,ts,tsx,md,mdx}`**: Any files in the `app/routes/` directory will become routes in your application.
 Remix supports all of those extensions.
 - **`app/routes/{folder}/*.tsx`**: Folders inside of routes will create nested URLs.
 - **`app/routes/{folder}` with `app/routes/{folder}.tsx`**: When a route has the same name as a folder, it becomes a "layout route" for the child routes inside the folder.
 Render an `<Outlet />` and the child routes will appear there.
 This is how you can have multiple levels of persistent layout nesting associated with URLs.
-- **Dots in route filesnames**: Adding a `.` in a route file will create a nested URL, but not a nested layout.
+- **Dots in route filenames**: Adding a `.` in a route file will create a nested URL, but not a nested layout.
 Flat files are flat layouts, nested files are nested layouts.
 The `.` allows you to create nested URLs without needing to create a bunch of layouts.
 For example: `app/routes/some.long.url.tsx` will create the URL `/some/long/url`.
 - **`app/routes/index.tsx`**: Routes named "index" will render when the parent layout route's path is matched exactly.
 - **`$param`**: The dollar sign denotes a dynamic segment of the URL.
 It will be parsed and passed to your loaders and routes.